 Germinating the seeds

-When to plant -- Plant your seeds when you receive them for the best results.
+When to plant -- Plant your seeds immediately for the best germination.

 If your pots are less than 5 inches (13 cm) tall, gently transplant them to deeper pots when they are 3-6 months old.
 Keep them in this pot for the next 2 years.